There are two groups that can benefit from legalization:

 Learn as much as you can on the topic:

-- Follow organizations advocating for legalization – both in New Jersey and nationwide.
+- Follow organizations advocating for legalization – both in your state and nationwide.

 - Subscribe to newsletters, blogs, and tweets.

 - Attend conferences to hear speakers and visit exhibitor booths.